-I recommend these readings as entertainment and not punishment.
-I am conscious that most of my students do not intend to forge an academic career, and therefore my aim isn’t to develop technical capabilities, but to confront intuition and stimulate interest.
+These readings are all fascinating ways to go deeper into some key economic insights.
+I am conscious that my students will not forge an academic career, and therefore my aim isn’t to develop technical capabilities, but to confront intuition and to stimulate interest.
 I am continuously updating this list, so please let me know what you think.

 1. Incentives matter